ivanintelligence/ivanintelligence.github.io/projects/plant-class-segmentation-model/index.md

 <h2>Architecture and Algorithm Selection</h2>

-YOLOv8 and Detectron2 were the initial architectures chosen for comparison.
+YOLOv8 and Detectron2 were the architectures chosen for comparison.
 YOLOv8 is the latest version in the You Only Look Once (YOLO) family, featuring a CSPDarknet backbone, a PANet neck, and an anchor-free decoupled head, while Detectron2 is a framework developed by Facebook, which uses a two-stage pipeline: a Region Proposal Network (RPN) to generate candidate object regions, followed by a stage for bounding box and mask prediction.

 <h1>Development Phase</h1>

 <h2>Model Building</h2>

 Three sets of decreasing hyperparameter values were tested on each architecture.
-From Set A to Set C, the proponents decreased the epoch sizes to 100, 75, and 50; the image input sizes to 800, 750, and 640 pixels; the batch sizes to 16, 8, and 3; and the worker counts to 8, 6, and 4, respectively.
+From Set A to Set C, the project decreased the epoch sizes to 100, 75, and 50; the image input sizes to 800, 750, and 640 pixels; the batch sizes to 16, 8, and 3; and the worker counts to 8, 6, and 4, respectively.
 The initial and final learning rates were kept constant at 0.01 and 0.001, respectively.

 <h2>Model Evaluation</h2>